title

 Between Poland and Russia.

-The head of state is the president, elected by popular vote to a five-year term.
-The head of government is the prime minister.
+The president is elected by popular vote to a five-year term.
 Belarus is one of the former republics of the Soviet Union.
 The legislature is bicameral: the Council of the Republic is one house, with 64 seats, with eight members appointed by the president and 56 elected by regional councils.
 The second house the Chamber of Representatives, has 110 seats and its members are chosen by popular vote.

 Belarus is a member of the Commonwealth of Independent States, former republics within the Soviet Union that today are closely associated with Russia economically, in defense and foreign policy.